 It’s time to record your video, and you want to make sure it looks good (and doesn’t take all day to finish).
-Whether it’s for training, tutorials, demos, or presentations, here are seven mistakes to avoid when you record your computer screen.
-On the condition you performed all repairs beforehand – described in this PC Revive blog post.
+Whether it’s for training, tutorials, demos, or presentations, here are seven mistakes to avoid when you fire up your screen recorder to record your computer screen.

 Mistake #1 – Have too many programs running

 How can you possibly guide viewers succinctly through a task when you have 35 unrelated windows open?
 Clutter on your computer screen is distracting.
 And there’s nothing worse than having to fumble through unnecessary apps and programs to get what you actually want to show in your video.

 A better way: Tidy up your desktop beforehand.
 Only keep open programs and windows you plan to show during your video.